A Comprehensive Guide to Case Interview Prep [tips updated 2020]

 - What the 4 different formats for case interviews are.

 You are well on your way toward preparing for your first case interview and entering the exciting field of management consulting.

 Still have questions?

 If you still have questions on case interview prep, leave them in the comments below.
 We’ll ask our My Consulting Offer coaches and get back to you with answers.

-Also, we have tons of other resources your can use in your case interview preparation to ensure you get an offer from a top management consulting firm.
+Also, we have tons of other resources to ensure you get an offer from a top management consulting firm.
 Check out these topics:

 Help with Case Prep